jbelmont/unix-programming-and-regular-expressions-workshop/docs/build-automation.md

 Make will not help you build on multiple platforms however and so tools like [Autoconf](https://www.gnu.org/software/autoconf/autoconf.html) and [cmake](https://cmake.org/cmake/help/v3.10/manual/cmake.1.html) can further help you with this problem

 This is because compilers can differ on different platforms like for example [gnu gcc](https://gcc.gnu.org/onlinedocs/gcc-7.2.0/gcc/) can have different behavior to [apple clang compiler](https://clang.llvm.org/get_started.html)

+Parts of a Makefile:

+* Comment which start with `#`
+* A variable assignment
+	* **Lazy Set**
+		* `myvar = 'A Name'`
+		* Normal setting of a variable - values within it are recursively expanded when the variable is used, not when it's declared
+	* **Immediate Set**
+		* `myvar := 'Some Name'`
+		* Setting of a variable with simple expansion of the values inside - values within it are expanded at declaration time.
+	* **Set If Absent**
+		* `MyFoo ?= SomeBar`
+		* Setting of a variable only if it doesn't have a value
+	* **Append**
+		* `anotherVar += 'another one bites the dust'`
+		* Appending the supplied value to the existing value (or setting to that value if the variable didn't exist)
+* A Rule
+	* `target: dependencies\n\tsystem command(s)`
+	* An explicit rule says when and how to remake one or more files, called the rule's targets.
+	* It lists the other files that the targets depend on, called the prerequisites of the target, and may also give a recipe to use to create or update the targets.
+	* An implicit rule says when and how to remake a class of files based on their names.
+	* It describes how a target may depend on a file with a name similar to the target and gives a recipe to create or update such a target.

 #### Makefile Overview